buffgecko12/dcp/README.md

    - if using Gmail, add "anti-spoof" DNS record so mails don't route to SPAM

 ### Install
+1. Push the web app code to the target environment
+2. Verify the config filese are configured properly: database.ini (dcp_repo), .env (dcp)
+3. Set the "ENV" environment variable and restart your IDE / Windows Powershell
-Run *build.py* in the *dcp_repo* project root to install the application.
+4. In your IDE or Windows Powershell, navigate to the *dcp_repo* project root and run the desired build command:

+**Clean install:** *build.py -t install_full*
-This will setup the repository, add the initial data, configure Google Drive/Calendar and setup the web app.
+Setup the repository, add initial data, configure Google Drive/Calendar and initialize the web app.
+Any existing data is deleted.

+**Upgrade:** *build.py -t upgrade -v \<current_version\>*
+Update the repository and web app with with any schema/logic changes.
+Existing data is not modified.

+**Other Options:** *build.py -h*

 ### Reference
 [Django 3 Install Guide]